affinda/affinda-python/docs/models.md

 :ivar enable_validation_tool: If true, the document will be viewable in the Affinda Validation Tool.
 Set to False to optimize parsing speed.
 :vartype enable_validation_tool: bool
+:ivar use_ocr: If true, the document will be treated like an image, and the text will be extracted using OCR.
+If false, the document will be treated like a PDF, and the text will be extracted using the parser.
+If not set, we will determine whether to use OCR based on whether words are found in the document.
+:vartype use_ocr: bool
+:ivar warning_messages:
+:vartype warning_messages: list[~affinda.models.DocumentWarning]

 <a id="models._models.DocumentCreate.__init__"></a>